Final Project: Interactive Programs #

 - How do you envision the user interacting with your software, and how does the design of your project facilitate this interaction?

-The architecture review is scheduled to last 5-10 minutes, and thus efficient use of time will be extremely important.
-Your architecture review materials are due at 2pm on Sunday, 4/25, 24 hours before the architecture review session.
+The architecture review is scheduled to last around 5 minutes, and thus efficient use of time will be extremely important.
+Your architecture review materials are due 24 hours before the architecture review session.
 You should submit any materials you want us to review and any context necessary for us to understand your work, along with any questions or topics you want to cover during the meeting.
 You should also come to the meeting prepared to facilitate the review, including having the appropriate materials ready to screen-share (if necessary) and taking notes to help you in the remainder of the project.

 Code Review #

 The code review is a check-in that serves as an additional milestone later in the project.
 In this review, you will again meet with your project advisor to discuss your implementation.
 In this review, it is expected that you will have already finalized the design of your project, and thus will focus mostly on your code itself.
-Among the questions we will be looking to answer are the following:
+Your code review document must answer the following questions:

-- What parts of the implementation still need to be done, and what barriers still exist to completing the implementation?
+- Implementation: What parts of the implementation still need to be done?
+What is the plan and timeline for finishing the remaining pieces of the implementation?

 Your implementation consists of your project code.
 Your code needs to meet the following criteria: